lee-b/LLaMA_chatbot/README.md

 ## Running it
 - Copy dot-envrc-example to .envrc edit it as needed
-- Download the LLaMA weights, whatever is the largest that'll fit on your GPU(s)
-- Run text-generation-webui for that model, `--listen`
 - Run `direnv allow` to activate your .envrc file, or just `source .envrc`
+- Copy the example/* files to config/ and edit them if you like
+- Install and run text-generation-webui per its instructions, and run with the `--listen` flag.
-- llamatrix
+- Run `llamatrix`
+- Login as another user, and start chatting with llamatrix on the server they're registered with.
 - Enjoy